aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/adjust-text-layer-bound-box-psd/_index.md

 # How to Edit PSD: Adjust Text Layer Bound Box in Java

 ## Introduction
 If you’re wondering **how to edit PSD** files programmatically—especially when you need to **edit Photoshop text layer** properties—the Aspose.PSD library for Java shines bright.
-This tutorial walks you through the exact steps to **adjust text bound box** and **retrieve text bound box** information using Java.
+This tutorial walks you through the exact steps to **adjust text bound box** and **retrieve text bound box** information using **aspose psd java**.
 Whether you’re a seasoned developer or just getting started with Java, you’ll find clear, conversational guidance that makes PSD manipulation feel simple and approachable.
 Let’s dive in!

 ## Quick Answers
 - **What library helps edit PSD files in Java?** Aspose.PSD for Java.